-This approach is meant give adults the same kind of environment and approach of young children learning languages, with the goal of having them reach the same levels of ability just as effortlessly.
+This approach is meant give adults the same kind of environment and approach of young children learning languages, with the goal of having them reach the same levels of ability that children routinely reach just as effortlessly.

 I attended AUA and followed the ALG approach of just watching, listening, and gaining understanding of the language, and I gradually began to speak more and more Thai without trying as it became clear and understandable to me through many hours of listening.

-Those of us who attended the classes and focused on listening first without trying to speak or consciously compare the sounds of the new language with our first found that we could start to produce clear Thai automatically, without practice, and sound very much like native speakers of Thai, even though we started learning well into adulthood.
+Students like me who attended the classes and focused on listening first without trying to speak or consciously compare Thai with our first language found that we could start to produce clear Thai automatically, without practice, and sound very much like native speakers of Thai, even though we started learning well into adulthood.

 My current experience with Khmer